 - Setting Up Remote Printer on HP9000.

-Benefits to using RPM with the HP3000 MPE/iX Operating System
+Benefits of using RPM with the HP3000 MPE/iX Operating System

 The HP3000 supports only printers that understand the PJL and PCL printing languages.